KCougar26/MissionAssignment4/README.md

 This is our groups submission for Assignment 4.
 This is a basic tic-tac-toe game that is played between to players on the same computer!

-Download this repo from the main branch.
+Clone this repo from the main branch.